iann0036/cfnfmt/README.md

 #### key-indent-level

 An integer representing the number of spaces to indent map/object keys at.
 Lists/sequences are not affected by this setting.
+Set to `false` to ignore key indenting.

 #### section-order

 A list of sections in the order it should be rearranged to.
 Not all defined sections have to be defined in the template.
 Any sections not defined by this list will retain their existing order.
+Set to `false` to retain existing order.